The XY Problem

 I didn't bother to appeal the punishment.
 And I doubt whether my appeal would have succeeded anyway because the then deputy director in charge of teachers used to think that the likes of Mr. Obudho were adults whose decisions were never to be questioned.

 So on the following Saturday afternoon after lunch, I availed myself for the "working party" punishment while carrying a bucket, a broom and a mopping rag as I had been instructed.
 But I made the mistake of turning up in a T-shirt because as I have said, the punishment is done shirtless.
 When the captain in charge of the punishment that afternoon saw me wearing a T-shirt, he commanded me to remove it and immediately confiscated it.

 After all "working party" culprits of that afternoon turned up, I was sent on my way to the other side of Starehe where laboratories are found and where I was to do my punishment.
 I felt embarrassed to be seen walking shirtless on my way to the other side of the school.
 It really was embarrassing.

 As I headed towards the laboratories, I met Kenneth Karani - an old boy of Starehe who had left the school a few years before and who knew me very well.
-Karani was surprised and angry at me to see me do "working party".
+Karani was surprised and disgusted with me to see me do "working party".
 And he expressed his disgust by speaking to me briefly in a stern voice and walking away from me.
 How I wish he knew I had been punished unfairly!